Ritizfx/hangman515/README.md

-# Hangman
+# Hangman Game

-Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.
+## Description

-This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.
+This project is a Python implementation of the classic Hangman game.
+The game randomly selects a word, and the player must guess the word letter by letter, within a limited number of attempts.
+If the player guesses all the letters correctly, they win!
+If they run out of attempts, the game ends.